Freakwill/pyrimidine/paper/paper.md

 | scikit-opt| scikit-learn Style | Numerical Optimization | Unextensible | Encapsulated as a data frame      |
 |scikit-optimize|scikit-learn Style  | Numerical Optimization | Very Limited | provide some plotting function |

-`tpot`, `gplearn`, and `scikit-opt` follow the `scikit-learn` style [sklearn_api], providing fixed APIs with limited extensibility.
-However, they are mature and user-friendly, serving their respective fields effectively.
+`tpot/gama`, `gplearn`, and `scikit-opt` follow the `scikit-learn` style [sklearn_api], providing fixed APIs with limited extensibility.
+They are merely serving their respective fields effectively.

 `deap` is feature-rich and mature.
-However, it primarily adopts a functional programming style.
+However, it primarily adopts a tedious meta-programming style.
 Some parts of the source code lack sufficient decoupling, limiting its extensibility. `gaft` is highly object-oriented with good extensibility, but not active.
 In `pyrimidine`, various operations on chromosomes are treated as chromosome methods, rather than top-level functions.
 When users customize chromosome operations, they only need to inherit the base chromosome class and override the corresponding methods.

 ## Conclusion

 I have conducted extensive experiments and improvements, demonstrating that `pyrimidine` is a versatile framework suitable for implementing various evolution algorithms.
 Its design offers strong extensibility, allowing the implementation of any iterative model, such as simulated annealing or particle swarm optimization.
 For users developing new algorithms, `pyrimidine` is a promising choice.

-`Pyrimidine` requires fitness values to be numbers, so it cannot handle multi-objective problems directly, unless they are reduced to single-objective problems. `Pyrimidine` uses numpy's arrays, making crossover operations slower than deap's, but alternative implementations can be used.
+`Pyrimidine` requires fitness values to be numbers, so it cannot handle multi-objective problems directly, unless they could be reduced to single-objective problems. `Pyrimidine` uses numpy's arrays, making crossover operations slower than deap's, but alternative implementations can be used.
 Of course, there are other areas for improvement.
 Additionally, `pyrimidine`'s documentation is still under development.

 The complete source code has been uploaded to GitHub, including numerous examples.https://github.com/Freakwill/pyrimidine.